 Looking at LSAT percentile scores gives you a good way to understand why exactly high scorers are in demand at law schools.
 170-180 seems like a big range of numbers, but if you look at the percentiles, you’ll see that a tiny fraction of the total test takers hit that score range- only 2.8% of LSAT takers in the last three years did so.

 The best law schools are trying to pull applicants mostly from this tiny batch of scorers at the top.
 As you get into the very best scores, you see that these scores are incredibly rare.
 My co-blogger Josh Craven’s score of 177 for example put him in the top 0.1% percent of scorers for that time period (2008-2011).

 You might also have noticed that the numbers are shifting a little.
 In most areas of the chart, a greater percentage of LSAT takers are achieving higher numbers, possibly because test takers are putting in more effort preparing with each subsequent year.

 Remember that the LSAT is not actually a curved test.
 There doesn’t have to be any set percentage of people getting any given score.
-This mean everyone taking it could theoretically get above a 150 if only stronger takers took a specific administration of the test.
+This means everyone taking it could theoretically get above a 150 if only stronger takers took a specific administration of the test.
 Instead of being curved, the LSAT is actually statistically equated.
 In plain English, that means they try to make it so a certain score is just as difficult to get in each test.
 A 169, for example, should be roughly as hard to get each test.
 So if people are better prepared than in previous years, the percentiles are going to change a little bit.

 Without further ado, here is the chart: